britram/rains-prototype/draft-trammell-rains-protocol.md

 If the server or client can parse the message, it:

-- notes the token on the message.
-This token MUST be present on any messages sent in reply to this message.
+- notes the token on the message to send on any message generated in reply to the message.
 - processes any capabilities present, replacing the set of capabilities known for the peer with the set present in the message.
-If the present capabilities are represented by a hash that the server does not have in its cache, it prepares a notification of type 399 "Capability hash not understood" to send to its peer.
+If the present capabilities are represented by a hash that the server does not have in its cache, it prepares a notification of type 399 ("Capability hash not understood") to send to its peer.
 - splits the contents into its constituent message sections, and verifies that each is acceptable.
 Specifically, queries are not accepted by clients (see
   {{client-proto}}), and 404 No Assertion Exists notifications are not accepted by servers.
-If a message contains an unacceptable section, the server or client returns a 400 Bad Message notification to its peer, and ceases processing of the message.
+If a message contains an unacceptable section, the server or client returns a 406 Message Not Acceptable for Service notification to its peer, and ceases processing of the message.

+It then processes each sections acoording to the rules below.

-On receipt of an assertion, shard, P-Shard, or zone message section, a
+On receipt of an Assertion (Singular Assertion, Shard, P-Shard, or Zone) section, a
 server:

 - verifies its consistency (see {{consistency}}).
 If the